FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 6. Remove the supernatant.
 7. Resuspend the algae with 650uL PBS and homogenize.
 8. Centrifuge for 5 minutes at 5000rpm at 4°C.
-9. Remove the supernatant thoroughly
+9. Remove the supernatant thoroughly.
 10. Resuspend the algae with 650uL PBS and homogenize.
 Freeze and store.
+11. Before measurements or before freezing the samples, make 20% dilutions with PBS (we ran several trials and found that this is the best dilution for the GUAVA).

 _Note_: You want to make sure that the samples is free of host remainings and dirt, which may clog the GUAVA.
 Samples can be processed using cell strainers (40um)